 So, like if you’re into lo-fi hip hop, buy five or six different packs that are sort of adjacent to that and that’s going to be a much better value.
-Drop those all into LoopCloud, have that manage your samples and then from there, maybe you can à la carte on Splice maybe you can à la carte on LoopCloud.
+Drop those all into LoopCloud, have that manage your samples and then from there, and maybe consider a subscription.

 I mean how many times have you bought a full sample pack for $40 and only use 5 or 6 samples?
 So to pay eight bucks a month for that even if I just downloaded five or six samples – if it was the exact sample I needed – is actually a great value.
 That’s more for like production music If you’re producing at a high and fast clip.

 But it's not necessarily an either or with LoopCloud or Splice!
 For example, you could download the LoopCloud sample manager, buy the occasional sample from Loopmasters, while subscribing to Splice.
 You could still use LoopCloud to manage all your samples that you get through Splice.

 Other Alternative Sites for Samples and Loops

 LoopCloud and Splice aren't the only players in town.
 Sounds.com by Native Instruments and Arcade by Output offer some interesting options as well.
 In this section we'll layout the pros and cons of Splice vs Arcade and Sounds.com.
 But are any of them better than Splice?

 Sounds.Com vs. Splice